 Be flexible.
 Rethinking a few of your ideas about your social life may make it easier to make friends.
-For example, if you are married and tend to socialise with other couples, consider reaching out to single people who might welcome an invitation to your dinner or annual barbecue.
+For example, if you are married and tend to socialize with other couples, consider reaching out to single people who might welcome an invitation to your dinner or annual barbecue.
 If you’re single, don’t assume that married acquaintances always want to do everything as a couple.

 Make friends with co-workers.
 Try to attend company-sponsored social or other events that give you a chance to get to know your co-workers.
 Making friends may be easier at work than in other settings because you see your co-workers regularly.
-If you aren’t sure how to get started, consider organising a lunch-hour book group or an after-work football game or volunteering to collect donations from employees who’d like to send flowers to a co-worker who is ill.
+If you aren’t sure how to get started, consider organizing a lunch-hour book group or an after-work soccer game or volunteering to collect donations from employees who’d like to send flowers to a co-worker who is ill.

 Connect with someone every day.
 If you have a lot of family and work responsibilities, it’s easy to get side-tracked from making or strengthening friendships.
 Getting in touch with one friend—new or old—by letter, email or text message, or phone every day will help you to keep strengthening your ties to others no matter how busy you are.
 Sending amusing cartoons or articles is an easy way to let friends or potential friends know you’re thinking about them.

-Have a party.
+Give a party.
 If you’d like to meet a lot of people quickly, have a party.
-You might invite the people on your street, the families from your child’s school or childcare centre, or the tenants in your apartment building.
+You might invite the people on your street, the families from your child’s school or childcare center, or the tenants in your apartment building.
 If you aren’t ready to start entertaining, find out if you can help with a party at your child’s school or a group you belong to, such as a potluck dinner at your house of worship.

 Follow up with new friends.
 If you’re invited to an event or a party by new neighbours or people you meet, you can help develop your new friendship by reciprocating with an invitation of your own.

 The easiest way to make new friends is usually by doing something you love.
 Joining a sports or hobby club—or taking a class or doing volunteer work—doesn’t just boost your chances of connecting with people who share your interests.
-It also gives you a way to stay involved with others until new friendships develop.
+It also gives you a way to stay involved with others until the new friendships develop.
 You may find it much easier to make friends if you:

 Sign up for a night class.
-Take a class in golf, a new language, flower arranging, or another subject that interests you.
+Take a class in golf, a new language, flower-arranging, or another subject that interests you.
 Besides attracting people who share your interests, these classes will probably help you find out about related community activities that you might also like to try.

 Join or start a group.
 If you can’t find a group that interests you, form a club for people you’d like to meet, such as a walking club or a group for new mothers.
 Start a Facebook page, Meetup group, or put a notice on a community bulletin board (or in a local newspaper) describing the kind of group you’d like to form and how people can reach you.